Imohh/TodoApp/README.md

 # Todo App

-A basic todo app for javascript beginners.
+A basic responsive todo app for javascript beginners.
 Built with several javascript concepts and hooks to help beginners start their programming journey.
 Hosted on vercel. [live project](https://todo-app-phi-self.vercel.app/)

 Added a dark mode to the app with context.js